-Travelers in favor of babies flying on planes are quick to point out that babies and children have a right to be on a plane alongside adults.
+Travellers in favor of babies flying on planes are quick to point out that babies and children have a right to be on a plane alongside adults.

-Avid traveler, mom and blogger, Natasha, admits that before she became a mother, she used to dread seeing a baby on a plane or a young infant at the check-in gate.
+Avid traveller, mom and blogger, Natasha, admits that before she became a mother, she used to dread seeing a baby on a plane or a young infant at the check-in gate.
 However, since becoming a parent she has had a change of heart.

 Now she believes “babies and children have just as much of a right to be on an airplane as anyone else.
 This is especially true for ticketed infants and children over the age of two who are ticketed passengers.”